 - 1. Determine if power to operate the device will be provided via the Ethernet or if external power will be required.
 If external power is required, install an Auxiliary Power Supply or the equivalent.
-See the Section 2.3.1, "Terminal Block Connections" section. - 2.
-To maintain Ingress Protection / NEMA ratings, use appropriately rated hardware and waterproofing techniques. - 3.
-Choose a wall location that is free of obstructions and permits space for conduit runs. - 4.
-Ensure mounting can support 11 lbs.
-(4.99kg) and any additional foreseeable load.
+See the Section 2.3, "Setting up the Device". - 2.
+Choose a wall location that is free of obstructions and permits space for conduit runs.
+See the Section A.3, "Dimensions" section. - 3.
+Ensure mounting can support 12 lbs.
+(5.5 kg) and any additional foreseeable load. - 4.
+Ensure that none of the electrical connection circuits are live. - 5.
+Open the door, remove the screws on the faceplate and remove the faceplate.